Filonovskaya

 Filonovskaya (Филоновская) is a rural locality (a stanitsa) and the administrative center of Filonovskoye Rural Settlement, Novoanninsky District, Volgograd Oblast, Russia.
 The population was 1,227 as of 2010.
 There are 22 streets.

 Geography

-Filonovskaya is located in forest steppe on the Khopyorsko-Buzulukskaya Plain, on the bank of the Buzuluk River, 14 km northeast of Novoanninsky (the district's administrative centre) by road.
+Filonovskaya is located in a forest steppe on the Khopyorsko-Buzulukskaya Plain, along the bank of the Buzuluk River, 14 km northeast of Novoanninsky (the district's administrative centre) by road.
 Budennovsky is the nearest rural locality.